cedx/ngx-cookies/doc/usage/events.md

 }
 ```

 The values contained in the `currentValue` and `previousValue` properties of the [`SimpleChange`](https://angular.io/api/core/SimpleChange) instances are the raw cookie values.
-If you use the `Cookies#setObject()` method to set a cookie, you will get the serialized string value, not the original value passed to the method:
+If you use the `Cookies.setObject()` method to set a cookie, you will get the serialized string value, not the original value passed to the method:

 ```typescript
 import {Component, OnInit} from '@angular/core';